melinapazoki/tretton37-project/README.md

 - user can see employees with short Description and read more.
 - Users can filter employees by name and see visual data representation.
-- User can choos office and see the employees who work on it.
+- User can choose office and see the employees who work on it.
 - users can change the format of view (Grid view or list view).
 - user can search employees by alphabet.